 Dear Chicago Cubs, Congratulations on winning the World Series!
 This Chicagoland native who now lives in Nashville knows you did so much more than win 114 baseball games this season.
 You did more than break the curse and bury the goat.
 You made it fun to turn on the TV again.
 You redeemed the sore that is […]

 Anna Floit, Wordsmith

-Anna Floit grew up among the cornfields and maple trees of the Midwest.
-Her small-town, Americana upbringing was the perfect setting for a little girl with long braids who loved stories, and she became a character in every book she read -- from Laura Ingalls Wilder's popular "Little House on the Prairie" series to Harper Lee's classic "To Kill a Mockingbird."
-She found her favorite tales were always set in the South, and an endearment for the area led her to make her home in Nashville, Tennessee.
+Anna grew up among the cornfields and maple trees of the Midwest.
+Her small-town, Americana upbringing was the perfect setting for a little girl with long braids who loved stories, and she became a character in every book she read, from Laura Ingalls Wilder's popular "Little House on the Prairie" series to Harper Lee's classic "To Kill a Mockingbird."
+An endearment for stories of the South led to to make her home in Nashville, Tennessee.

-Anna's lifelong fascination with stories and wordsmithing, along with her experience as a certified language arts teacher, inspired her to establish The Peacock Quill, a place of storyliving and storytelling for herself and for others.
-Because while creativity combined with life experiences are like watercolors to a canvas, every radiant masterpiece must first sustain refinement and polishing.
+Anna's lifelong fascination with stories and words, along with her experience as a certified language arts teacher, inspired her to build The Peacock Quill, a place of storyliving and storytelling for herself and for others.
+Because while creativity combined with experience are like watercolors to a canvas, every masterpiece must first sustain refinement and polishing.
 And that's what Anna does as editor at The Peacock Quill.
-She makes your work shine!
+She makes your words matter!

 I like good strong words that mean something.
 L. M. Alcott

 YOU Need an Editor!